pages-themes/minimal/pages/guidelines/annotation.md

 ### Map information

-Suggested fileds for map annotation are listed in the table below.
+Suggested fields for map annotation are listed in the table below.
 In CellDesigner this type of annotation can be added via Component > Model Information, Component > Model Description, Component > Model MIRIAM Info and Component > Model Notes.
 Some fields can be annotated on upload to MINERVA in the [Add project](https://minerva.pages.uni.lu/doc/admin_manual/v16.0/index/#fields-of-the-add-project-window) window: map ID, map name, taxonomy ID, disease ID and map version.

 **Table 1.** Suggested fields for map information, required* and optional.